Live with the art you love...

 The minimum loan amount is £100.
 This can either be for the purchase of a single item, or for a group of items where the combined value is £100 or more.

-Yes - the loan can go towards the payment of a piece of art that costs more than £2,000 provided that you are able to cover the balance in cash or with a credit/debit card.
-You cannot apply for multiple loans to cover the cost of a single piece of work.
+Yes - the loan can go towards the payment for an artwork that costs over £2,500 provided you can cover the balance with a credit/debit card or in cash.
+It is not possible to apply for more than one loan to cover the cost of a single artwork.

 Can I include the cost of framing and/or delivery as part of the Own Art loan?